ml-research/NeuralConceptBinder/README.md

 These represent versions of the original datasets that contain single objects.

-We provide the CLEVR-Hans classification dataset [here](https://hessenbox.tu-darmstadt.de/getlink/fiJ7Jm5YwLaPjj2Cjj2AxGrH/CLEVR-4-1-cls.zip)(single object) and [here](https://hessenbox.tu-darmstadt.de/getlink/fiDrNmUD4dMihFzhg8qigguo/CLEVR-4-4-cls.zip)(multi object)
+We provide the CLEVR-Hans classification dataset [here](https://hessenbox.tu-darmstadt.de/getlink/fiJ7Jm5YwLaPjj2Cjj2AxGrH/CLEVR-4-1-cls.zip) (single object) and [here](https://hessenbox.tu-darmstadt.de/getlink/fiDrNmUD4dMihFzhg8qigguo/CLEVR-4-4-cls.zip) (multi object)
-(Please visit the [CLEVR-Hans](https://github.com/ml-research/CLEVR-Hans) repository for instructions on how to generate your own dataset and to download the original CLEVR-Hans dataset).
+(Please visit the [CLEVR-Hans](https://github.com/ml-research/CLEVR-Hans) repository for instructions on how to generate your own dataset in case you are interested).

 ## Model Checkpoints